Lawrence Ho: 2012–2016: International expansion

 Ho and Packer began partnering with SM Investments in 2012 on the $1 billion casino resort City of Dreams Manila, which opened in 2015 in the Philippines.
 In the summer of 2012, the government of the Primorye Integrated Entertainment Zone in Vladivostok, Russia invited Ho to bid on a new casino project.
 Tigre de Cristal opened in October 2015.
 With 60% ownership, in October 2015 Melco opened the casino resort Studio City Macau, which was designed with a Hollywood theme and cost $3.2 billion.
-In 2015 Ho served as the executive producer for the Martin Scorsese short film The Audition, which was filmed to promote the casino's opening.
+In 2015 Ho was an executive producer for the Martin Scorsese short film The Audition, which was filmed to promote the casino's opening.

 At the start of 2016, Ho continued to control Melco International Development as CEO and chairman.
 Melco in turn controlled subsidiaries such as Entertainment Gaming Asia, which operated slot machines in Philippines and Cambodia.
 In May 2016, Melco International became majority shareholder of its subsidiary Melco Resorts & Entertainment.